EslamSabry00/my-store.github.io/README.md

 second step
 go to project folder and get cmd in this folder run this command 'npm install' to install dependencies and node modules.

-then now you can run the project by the next topic Development server
+then now you can run the project by the next topic 'Development server'